 And so you don't have to worry about your water coming to a boil long after you finish the sauce (you will want to eat this delicious dinner as soon as possible I am sure!), just start the water boiling at the beginning of the cooking time and let it maintain a gentle boil as you cook the sauce.

 - Adding the chunks of cream cheese is the last step.
 To speed up the process of combining the cream cheese into the sauce, make sure to cut the cream cheese up into small chunks.
 It may look lumpy at first as it starts to melt, but as you continue to whisk it will smooth out.

-If you’ve tried this recipe for Ravioli with Pumpkin Cream Sauce, please let me know what you thought about it in the comments down below, I would love to hear from you!
+If you’ve tried this recipe, please leave a star rating and/or review in the comments section below, I would love to hear from you!
 You can also follow me on Facebook, Instagram and Pinterest.
 And sign up for my weekly newsletter to get recipes delivered straight to you!Print

 A deliciously creamy, savory and slightly sweet pumpkin sauce coats fresh ravioli.
 A quick and easy main course that's equal parts elegant and satisfying!

 - Yield: 4 servings 1x

 - Category: main course, entree